hmcts/hwf-staffapp/README.md

 - Coffeescript in preference to Javascript

 ## Pre-requisites
-To run the headless tests you will need to install quicktime for capybara-webkit:
+To run the headless tests you will need to install qt5 for capybara-webkit:
 ```
 brew install qt
 ```